-Total $ 255,383
+Total $ 185,272.55

-Only ten thousand dollars ($10,000) of these services shall be available to each MEMBER each year, unless a larger amount is mutually agreed to by CONTRACTOR and MEMBER.
+A maximum of ten thousand dollars ($10,000) of these services shall be available for use by each MEMBER during each fiscal year, unless a larger amount is mutually agreed to by CONTRACTOR and the MEMBER.

-The cost to CONTRACTOR of these services will be considered Non-Recoverable expenses for purposes of the Rate Methodology attached as Exhibit B.
+The cost to CONTRACTOR of these services will be considered Non-Recoverable expenses for purposes of the Rate Methodology.

 (b) Additional Services.
-Any of the MEMBER(S) may individually or jointly enter into contracts having maximum terms of three (3) years with CONTRACTOR for SOLID WASTE HANDLING SERVICES other than those provided for in this AGREEMENT or any other contract between AGENCY and CONTRACTOR, as long as the MEMBER(S) and CONTRACTOR agree that AGENCY shall set the rates to be charged for such additional services, in order to maintain rate uniformity and consistency throughout the SERVICE AREA.
+Any of the MEMBER(S) may individually or jointly enter into contracts having maximum terms of three (3) years with CONTRACTOR for additional SOLID WASTE HANDLING SERVICES not covered by the AGREEMENT or any other contract between AGENCY and CONTRACTOR, as long as the MEMBER(S) and CONTRACTOR agree that AGENCY shall set the Rates to be charged for such additional services, in order to maintain rate uniformity and consistency throughout the SERVICE AREA.
 The MEMBER shall initiate the rate setting process with the AGENCY, which shall be coordinated with the regular rate setting process.

 SECTION 3.
 RATES

 3.1 Rate Setting.

-In accordance with the rate methodologies set forth in Exhibit B, AGENCY shall establish and may unilaterally amend at any time by resolution all rates, tolls, tipping fees, other fees, rentals (including toter rentals) and other charges for those SOLID WASTE HANDLING SERVICES provided by CONTRACTOR as described herein.
-Such resolutions shall be deemed automatically incorporated into this AGREEMENT as Exhibit "C-[date of resolution]", with the currently-effective rates being those in the resolution bearing the latest date.
-No such changes in rates by AGENCY shall be effective until a certified copy of the resolution approving such changes has been delivered or otherwise sent to CONTRACTOR as provided in Section 5.9 (Notices).
+CONTRACTOR shall submit a rate application to the AGENCY on an annual basis by May 1 of each year, and shall propose Rates each year according to the provisions of this Section below and in accordance with the Rate Methodology set forth in Exhibit B to the AGREEMENT.
+Each year, no later than June 30, the AGENCY shall process, evaluate, and consider for adoption and/or modification the proposed Rates set forth in CONTRACTOR’s application, pursuant to the Rate Methodology.
+AGENCY shall establish and may unilaterally amend at any time by resolution (“Rate Resolution”) all Rates, tolls, other fees, rentals (including toter rentals) and other charges for those SOLID WASTE HANDLING SERVICES provided by CONTRACTOR as described herein, but only in accordance with the Rate Methodology.
+The annual Rate Resolutions adopted by the AGENCY Board of Directors, on an ongoing basis, shall be deemed to be automatically incorporated into the AGREEMENT as modifications and/or updates to Exhibit C, with the currently-effective Rates being those specified in the Rate Resolution bearing the latest date.
+This automatic incorporation into, and amendment of Exhibit C to the AGREEMENT each year, shall occur and be effective without the need for any express agreement or approval of CONTRACTOR and is an exception to the general rule and requirement in Section 5.4 below of a signed written agreement in order to modify or amend the AGREEMENT.
+No such changes in Rates by the AGENCY shall be effective until a certified copy of the Rate Resolution adopting such changes has been delivered or otherwise sent to CONTRACTOR as provided in Section 5.9 (Notices).
+Rates may also be adjusted in accordance with Article VI of Exhibit B to the AGREEMENT.

 3.2 Concurrent Changes in Customer Rates.
-All new or revised rate(s), tolls, tipping fees, rentals and other fees and charges set in accordance with Section 3.1 shall be passed on to CUSTOMERS through a corresponding addition or revision in the rates charged by CONTRACTOR to those CUSTOMERS receiving the affected SOLID WASTE HANDLING SERVICES, and such pass-through shall be effective concurrently with the effective date of the changes approved under Section 3.1.
+All new or revised rate(s), tolls, tipping fees, rentals and other fees and charges set in accordance with Section 3.1 shall be passed on to CUSTOMERS through a corresponding addition or revision in the Rates charged by CONTRACTOR to those CUSTOMERS receiving the affected SOLID WASTE HANDLING SERVICES, and such new or revised rate(s), tolls, tipping fees, rentals and other fees and charges shall be effective concurrently with the effective date of the changes approved under Section 3.1.